raulgrell/tick/README.md

 ### Limitations

 Changing the definition of the State struct may require a rebuild of the live environment.
-I'm working on this.

 You cannot change the function signatures of the API without a recompile of the live executable.
 I probably won't work on this, as it is but a minor inconvenience, and a major technical hurdle.